cmark/androtext/README.md

 AndroText is a model-driven development tool for the Android Platform.
 Provides rapid prototyping development process with the AndroText language (based on Xtext framework).
-Provides a fully automated generator, that generates an entire Android application from scratch based on the models of the Android components.
+Provides a fully automated generator, that generates an entire, simple Android application from scratch based on the models of the Android components.
 Integrates with Eclipse and comes with IDE support (content assist, error checking validation).

 # RoadMap #